ErickSimoes/Ultrasonic/README.md

 1. **Installing**

     First need to import the library so that the IDE recognizes it.
-For that you should download (click [here](https://github.com/ErickSimoes/Ultrasonick/archive/v1.0.zip)) and with the .zip file Ultrasonick library, import it into the IDE (see how to import a library [here](https://www.arduino.cc/en/Guide/Libraries#toc4)).
+For that you should download (click [here](https://github.com/ErickSimoes/Ultrasonic/archive/v1.0.zip)) and with the .zip file Ultrasonic library, import it into the IDE (see how to import a library [here](https://www.arduino.cc/en/Guide/Libraries#toc4)).
 2. **Importing on code**

-    To import the library to your code, just write at the beginning of the code ```#include <Ultrasonick.h>``` or, in the Arduino IDE, click in ```Sketch > Import library > Ultrasonick``` (_will have the same result_).
+    To import the library to your code, just write at the beginning of the code ```#include <Ultrasonic.h>``` or, in the Arduino IDE, click in ```Sketch > Import library > Ultrasonic``` (_will have the same result_).
 3. **Starting** (the most exciting part)

-    Now is simply create a variable of type Ultrasonick passing as parameters two values representing, respectively, the Trig (emitter) and Echo (receiver) pins.
+    Now is simply create a variable of type Ultrasonic passing as parameters two values representing, respectively, the Trig (emitter) and Echo (receiver) pins.
 Like this:
     ```
-    Ultrasonick ultrasonick(12, 13);
+    Ultrasonic Ultrasonic(12, 13);
     ```
 4. **Discovering the distance**

     Having initialized a variable, you can run hers from the method that returns the distance read by module Ultrasonic: ```distanceRead()```
     ```
-    ultrasonick.distanceRead()
+    Ultrasonic.distanceRead()
     ```
 5. **Only this?**